19hours/sg-statutes/Acts/Consumer Protection (Fair Trading) Act.md

 (e) make an order varying the contract between the supplier and the consumer.

-(5) For the avoidance of doubt, in an action under section 6(1) before a Small Claims Tribunal, the Tribunal may make orders pursuant to the provisions of the Small Claims Tribunals Act (Cap.
-308).
+(5) For the avoidance of doubt, in an action under section 6(1) before a Small Claims Tribunal, the Tribunal may make orders pursuant to the provisions of the Small Claims Tribunals Act.

 (6) Notwithstanding subsections (4) and (5), the court shall not grant any relief in respect of any goods or services intended for business use in an action under section 6(1).